DWWA judge profile: Laure Patry - Decanter

 Laure Patry

 Laure Patry began her career in North Yorkshire and Bath as part of her initial UK placements following sommelier school before moving to London in 2003.
-In total, Laure has worked the past eight years for Gordon Ramsay Holdings, including almost two years as Assistant Head Sommelier at Claridges, and a further six years as Head Sommelier at Maze where she gained the respect and attention of Jason Artherton.
+She worked eight years for Gordon Ramsay Holdings, including almost two years as Assistant Head Sommelier at Claridges, and a further six years as Head Sommelier at Maze where she gained the respect of Jason Artherton.

-Laure joined Jason at Pollen Street Social as Head Sommelier.
-After two years she became Executive Head Sommelier having been part of the opening team in their outlets in Asia.
+Laure then joined Jason Artherton in 2011 to open Michelin-starred Pollen Street Social as Head Sommelier.
+After 2 years, she became Executive Head Sommelier having been part of the opening teams in their outlets in Asia, the Middle East and New York.
+Whilst based in London, Laure works across the global group of restaurants.

-Patry has recently set up her own project with Jason at Social Wine and Tapas, a retail and wine bar/Tapas focusing on smaller producers, whilst still helping each new restaurant at the openings.

 Follow Laure on Twitter @laurepatry